ipfs/ipfs-docs/docs/recent-releases/go-ipfs-0-7/features.md

 ## Multiaddresses now accept PeerIDs encoded as CIDv1

-In preparation for eventually changing the default PeerID representation multiaddresses can now contain strings like `/p2p/k51xyz...` in addition to the default `/p2p/Qmabc...`.
+In preparation for eventually changing the default PeerID representation, multiaddresses can now contain strings like `/p2p/k51xyz...` in addition to the default `/p2p/Qmabc...`.
 There is a corresponding `--peerid-base` option to many functions that output peerIDs.

 ## Dag stat